John Alden (sailor): Narrative

 His vivid first-hand narrative of the witchcraft trials was later published by Robert Calef in More Wonders of the Invisible World, and the transcript from his trial still survives.
 During the crisis in Salem, Alden would have been a man in his sixties.
-By this point in his life, he had been a well-respected and eminent man in Boston for many years and as far as can be determined was an honest tradesman who bent but did not break the rules.
-He had no contact with any of the girls prior to late May of 1692 and most of his personal life was centered in Boston, not Salem.
+By this point in his life, he had been a well-respected and eminent man in Boston for many years, as far as can be determined.
+He was an honest tradesman who bent but did not break the rules.
+He had no contact with any of the girls prior to late May 1692 and most of his personal life was centered in Boston, not Salem.
 Alden recounts the bizarre behavior of the girls where they would at one moment be catatonic and then another moment would go into fits simply because he had looked at them.
 He questioned the judges why it was that whenever he looked at them in the eyes, nothing happened.
 He had his sword taken from him, because the girls said it was an object of witchcraft.
 He was at some point asked to go outside in the sunlight so the girls could see his face better, and the girls were perfectly capable of walking out before convulsing.
 The overall tone of the text suggests Alden's thoughts on the matter were that the town had gone stark raving mad: two of the three judges on the court were completely convinced by the girls' antics.
 He relates how he appealed to his friend Bartholomew Gedney, the third judge, to clear his character; Gedney replied coldly that he had always looked on Alden as an honest man, but now must alter his opinion.
 Alden said that he hoped in time to change Gedney's opinion again: unlike another socially prominent eyewitness, Nathaniel Cary, Alden never cast doubt on the judges' integrity, although he referred to the afflicted girls with contempt as "juggling wenches".
 As he noted, much of their alleged evidence against him – such as claims that he sold whiskey to the Indians and had Indian wives and children – was simply gossip which they had presumably picked up from their parents.